-In February 2010 MERA re-financed its 1999 Revenue Bonds (Bonds) that were originally issued to finance the acquisition public safety radio equipment.
+In February 2010 MERA re-financed its 1999 Revenue Bonds (Bonds) that were originally issued to finance the acquisition of public safety radio equipment.
 The 2010 bonds were issued at a premium of \$934,382 above their nominal value of \$18,575,000.
 Issuance and related costs totaled \$409,249.
 These serial bonds mature annually from 2012 to 2021 and bear interest from 2.0% to 4.0%.

 Principal payments are payable annually on August 15th.
 Interest is payable semiannually on August 15 and February 15.
 Bonds maturing after August 15, 2021, may be early redeemed at face value after August 2020.
 The Bonds are special obligations of MERA and are secured by the Members' Service Payments (see Note 1) which are remitted directly from members to the bond trustee.
-The annual schedule for debt service payments is as follows: Member agency Service Payments are due by August 1 of each year.
-The Trustee holds the Service Payments until payments are due for interest on the following February 15 and principal and interest the following August 15.
+Annual Member's Service Payments are due by August 1 of each year.